-The Manuka Honey & Mafura Oil Intensive Hydration Masque contains shea butter, mafura oil, baobab oil, avocado oil and coconut oil.
-These are all excellent moisturisation ingredients.
+The Manuka Honey & Mafura Oil Intensive Hydration Masque contains shea butter, mafura oil, baobab oil, avocado oil, and coconut oil.

 Tahitian Noni & Monoi Smooth & Repair Nourishing Hair Masque contains monoi oil, a great hair and skin softener derived by infusing the tiare flower in coconut oil.
 It also contains argan oil and coconut oil.

 Click below for my earlier articles about these oils and what they can do for your hair:

 - Regrow Bald Spots with Jamaican Black Castor Oil

 - Luscious and Lustrous Hair with Coconut Oil